API

 SELECT_PRODUCT | Loads a specific product by its ID. | A single integer representing the product ID. |

-VIEW_DIMENSIONS | Shows or hides product dimension lines. | An object with { dimensions: boolean }. |
+VIEW_DIMENSIONS | Shows or hides product dimension lines. | { dimensions: boolean, styles?: object }. |

-ENTER_AR | Initiates augmented reality mode, if supported. | An empty object {} or custom data if needed. |
+ENTER_AR | Initiates augmented reality mode, if supported. | {} or { userAgentType: "ios" | "android" }. |

-ENTER_VR | Tries to start a virtual reality session, if supported. | An empty object {}. |
+ENTER_VR | Tries to start a virtual reality session, if supported. | {}. |

-TOGGLE_ANIMATION | Cycles through animation states (stop→loop, loop→stop, open→close, close→open). | An empty object {}.
-Note: Affects all animation mixers in the scene. |
+TOGGLE_ANIMATION | Cycles through animation states (stop ↔ loop, open ↔ close). | {}.
+Affects all animation mixers in the scene. |

 8. Typical Integration Flow